 The Center for People With Disabilities announces the following job opening in its Boulder office:

-Please see the below job description for specific job functions and requirements.
+Please see the job description (below) for specific job functions and requirements.
 This position requires travel in the following counties: Adams, Boulder, Broomfield, Gilpin and Jefferson.

 CPWD is an equal opportunity employer and provides resources, information and advocacy to empower persons with disabilities to overcome barriers to independence.
 Persons with disabilities are encouraged to apply for the above position.